Oracle Licensing Guide: The Definitive Guide for CIOs & Procurement Teams (2026)

 Do I need to licence Oracle for test and development environments?

 Yes, in most cases.
-Oracle requires licences for any environment where the software is installed and running, including test, development, staging, and disaster recovery.
-However, some contracts include reduced pricing or named-environment rights for non-production use.
-Check your specific ordering documents and master agreement for any non-production concessions.
-During audits, Oracle typically counts all environments at full production rates unless your contract explicitly states otherwise β€” which is why it's worth negotiating these terms upfront.
+Oracle requires licences for any environment where software is installed, including test, dev, staging, and DR. Some contracts include reduced pricing for non-production use.
+During audits, Oracle counts all environments at full production rates unless your contract states otherwise.

 What is Oracle's core factor table?

-The core factor table is Oracle's published list of multipliers applied to physical CPU cores for Processor licence calculations.
-Each CPU architecture has an assigned factor: Intel/AMD x86 = 0.5 (1 licence per 2 cores), SPARC T-series = 0.25-0.5, IBM Power = 0.75-1.0.
-You multiply total physical cores by the core factor, then round up to determine the Processor licences required.
-The table is critical for accurate licensing β€” always verify the factor for your specific CPU model before purchasing or auditing.
+The core factor table assigns multipliers to physical CPU cores: Intel/AMD x86 = 0.5 (1 licence per 2 cores), SPARC T-series = 0.25-0.5, IBM Power = 0.75-1.0.
+You multiply total physical cores by the factor, then round up.

 Can I drop Oracle support and keep my licences?